robinhood/faust/docs/playbooks/leaderelection.rst

 .. seealso::

-    - The :ref:`agents-guide` guide -- for more information about agents.
+    - The :ref:`guide-agents` guide -- for more information about agents.

 Leader Timer
 ------------